hangui11/Final-Degree-Thesis/Code development/Class version/README.md

 The following files contain the class version of each recommender systems:

-- **Item_based_recommender**: This file contains the class version of item-based recommender system.
+- **Item_based_recommender**: This file contains the class version of item-based recommender system and a pseudocode of the algorithm.

-- **kNN_hybrid_based_recommender**: This file contains the class version of kNN-hybrid recommender system.
+- **kNN_hybrid_based_recommender**: This file contains the class version of kNN-hybrid recommender system and a pseudocode of the algorithm.

-- **Matrix_factorization_based_recommender**: This file contains the class version of matrix factorization recommender system.
+- **Matrix_factorization_based_recommender**: This file contains the class version of matrix factorization recommender system and a pseudocode of the algorithm.

-- **Neuronal_colaborative_filter_based_recommender**: This file contains the class version of neuronal collaborative filter recommender system.
+- **Neuronal_colaborative_filter_based_recommender**: This file contains the class version of neuronal collaborative filter recommender system and a pseudocode of the algorithm.

-- **Trivial_based_recommender**: This file contains the class version of trivial recommender system.
+- **Trivial_based_recommender**: This file contains the class version of trivial recommender system and a pseudocode of the algorithm.

-- **User_based_recommender**: This file contains the class version of user-based recommender system.
+- **User_based_recommender**: This file contains the class version of user-based recommender system and a pseudocode of the algorithm.

 To execute the script, it's necessary get into the directory of the file and run the following command: